Ryouh/Feats-Revisited/Feats.md

 ### World traveler

-You traveled the world and saw many things, granting you the following benefits:
+You traveled the world and saw many things.

 * You gain proficiency at the History skill and in cartographers’ tools.
 * You don’t get disadvantage on Wisdom (Perception) checks while traveling at a fast pace and you can still stealth while travel at a normal pace.